NahinChowdhury/Paper-Cricket/cricektGameLogic.md

 ### S2C:
 **socket.on(shot_played)**

-Updates game state and adds current rotation and shot to the turnHistory.
+Updates game state and adds current rotation and shot to the deliveryHistory.

 Checks the current ball.
 ```